madhavmishra09/password_generator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Fork the repo, create a branch, and open a pull request.
+Please fork the repository, create a new branch, and open a pull request with your enhancements.

 ## 📄 License